nlbdev/mathml-guidelines/Nordic MathML Guidelines.md

 a + b = c.
 ```

 Sometimes a mathematical expression consists of multiple mathematical expressions, and they all appear on the same line.
-Examples are functions where the domain is a restricted interval, or a differential equation, with an intial value.
+Examples are functions where the domain is a restricted interval, or a differential equation with an intial value.
 In such cases, all the expressions should be captured in the same `<math>` element separated by `<mspace>`.
 Here is an example:

 ```html
 <p>The curve is represented by the equation